why use it?

 Because I said so!

 You may notice that this site is a bit simple looking, and that's the point.
-It's easy to find what you want and it loads fast.
+It's easy to find what you want and it loads super quickly.
 That is what Ngumbi is all about.
 I initially created this site with power users in mind, but anyone can benefit by its ease of use!
-Even smartphone and mobile device users benefit by putting their Ngumbi page in their favorites, replacing thumb typing a URL with a few clicks.
+It's great on a smartphone as well.
 Ngumbi is for those who want simplicity, convenience, mobility, and a little bit more control.

-I don't argue that Ngumbi is better in all respects than every other homepage service, but it does certainly have advantages that appeal to people.
+I don't argue that Ngumbi is better in all respects than every other homepage out there, but it does certainly have advantages that appeal to people.
 Some of my friends used just google.com for their homepage and even "about:blank", no homepage at all, so it would load fast.
-It's this minimalist attitude that Ngumbi takes advantage of and expands upon.
+Ngumbi takes this minimalist attitude and runs with it.
 Google alone makes for a good homepage, but what if you could have a few links of your own to go with it?

 Another problem with others is that you may see tomorrow's weather compressed into a nice little sun and cloud picture with a couple numbers but what about radar? or storm warnings? or weather at another location?
 You're better off just going to your favorite weather website for your location where you can see the entire week's forecast, full current conditions, and radar images and animations.
 The others don't help you at all with that.
 If you aren't currently at your Ngumbi homepage, it takes just two clicks (Home button, then your link) to get to any of your frequently used links.
 That's the way a homepage is meant to be.